chrisarg/Bit-Set/README.md

 - Example 6: Benchmarking of the Perl interface to the Bit library

-    This example re-implements part of the C benchmarking suite for the Bit library (found in the source file "benchmark.c" in the github repository for Bit).
+    This example re-implements part of the C benchmarking suite for the Bit library (found in the source file "benchmark.c" in the [github repository for Bit](https://github.com/chrisarg/Bit)).
 The goal is to compare the performance of various bitset operations in Perl with their C counterparts, while showing a larger application that uses the Perl interface to the Bit library.
-    In this example we profile the time it takes to execute the intersection and the count of the two intersection of two bitsets with variable capacity, ranging from 128 to 1048576 bit.
+    In this example we profile the time it takes to execute the intersection and the count of the two intersection of two bitsets with variable capacity, ranging from 128 to 1048576 bits.
 The intersection and the count of the intersection is executed 1000 times and the time it takes to finish this benchmark is used to infer the performance characteristics (nanoseconds per iteration, iteration per second)  of the Perl implementation compared to the C implementation.
     There is negligible overhead introduced by the Perl interface, making it a viable option for performance-critical applications, without the "pain" of writing an application in C.

         use strict;
         use warnings;